hi-ogawa/vite-rsc-browser-example/README.md

 - Some RSC features (e.g., `React.cache`) rely on `AsyncLocalStorage`, which is not available in browsers.
 - The build output `dist/client/__server` contains non-hashed files (`index.js`, `__vite_rsc_assets_manifest.js`).
-- During development, the RSC module runner in the browser requests too much `/@vite/invoke-rsc?...`, which may be slow.

 ## Related